Emerald-Ruby/BatpuVScodeSyntax-highlighing/Add_syntax-highting_to_theme.md

 `'Single quote strings'` : `string.quoted.Batasm` or `"string.quoted"`
 Numbers : `constant.numeric`

-To add your own colour to any of these just follow this easy step in your
+To add your own colour to any of these just follow this easy step in your json file

 ```
 {